ThinkR-open/companies-using-r/README.md

 # Compagnies Using R

-In case you need it, a curated list of testimony / blogposts from entreprises using R in production / for research.
+In case you need it, a curated list of testimonies / blogposts / packages from entreprises using #RStats in production and/or for research.

 Feel free to contribute.